Perondas/RFC-864/readme.md

 Solution contains one Docker ready server that supports both TCP and UDP RFC-864.
 Solution also contains two example clients (also Docker ready) for server testing purposes.

+## Configuration

+Both the server and the two clients can be configured trough the appsettings.json file.

 ## Licensing

 This repository is made pubic under the MIT License.